-This sheet talks about exposure to estazolam in pregnancy and while breastfeeding.
+This sheet is about exposure to estazolam in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is estazolam?